ZHBHFUT/EasyFsi/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This library provides a flexible toolkit for integrating different solvers to solve fluid-structure interaction and other multiphysics coupling problems.
-It can be used to solve aeroelasticity, thermoaeroelasticity, etc.
+It can be used to solve aeroelastic, aerothermoelastic, etc.

 Why use this library?
 + Suitable for MPI parallel computing, which automatically assembles distributed boundary